Architecture in Astana & Almaty

 you board the night train to Almaty to arrive next day in the early morning.
 In Almaty not only the cities architecture will be examined but also the Medeo skating complex and a huge dam.

 The differences between the cities are huge.
 Astana was a provincial town with 50,000 inhabitants until the President in 1995 decided to crown it the new capital of Kazakhstan.
-Anno 2016 it has more than half a million inhabitants!
+In 2019 it has more than half a million inhabitants!

 Almaty is built from the end of the 19th century and still the largest city in the country.
-Apart from significant new development in the post-USSR period, it still breathes the Soviet atmosphere.
+Apart from significant new developments in the post-USSR period, it still breathes the Soviet atmosphere.

 On the right bank of the river Yesil, which cuts the city in two, one can still find the old-styled houses and buildings.
 It is however on the left bank that the miracle of Astana is taking place.
 Today you visit and learn about the residence of President Nazarbaev called “Ak-Orda”, the building “Triumph of Astana”, the “Palace for Peace and Unity” – built after a design of Norman Foster – and the mosque “Nur-Astana”.